sean-coyle/Space-Liberator/README.md

 Designer: Nate Decatur

 Instructions:
-A mouse is required or highly recommended
+A mouse is required or highly recommended; Playing on easy or normal difficulty is also recommended.
-We recommend playing the tutorial as that explains the core mechanics.
-The player must fight different enemies and complete objectives to progress through zones.
+We recommend playing the tutorial as it explains the core mechanics.

+The player must fight different enemies and complete objectives to progress through the different zones.
+In between zones, the player can buy upgrades with gold and lithium collected from enemy drops, select new weapons, and make cosmetic changes (shaders).

 Ground Controls:
 WASD to move
 Mouse to aim/look
 Left click to shoot
+E to Interact / Buy Upgrades
 Q to swap weapons
 R to reload